Mann003/Ride-share/README.md

 # RVenture
 ## INTRODUCTION

 Ever felt like going on a ride but ran out of bikes, or want to make a use out of your unused bikes, if YES then so do we.
-What we came up with to solve this problem, was named R Venture.
+What we came up with to solve this problem.

-R Venture is a vehicle renting app where we can rent out our not-in-use vehicles like cyles and bikes to people who need it and vice-vera we can be the lenders as well.
+Ride sharing is a vehicle renting app where we can rent out our not-in-use vehicles like cyles and bikes to people who need it and vice-vera we can be the lenders as well.

 ## Technologies Used